Skip to content

 Map

-Canada's Sovereign AI Compute Infrastructure: National Supercomputing Program Launch (Updated)
+Canada's Sovereign AI Compute Realignment: National Supercomputing and Photonics Alliances

-Canada opened applications for its AI Sovereign Compute Infrastructure Program to build Canadian-owned large-scale AI supercomputing infrastructure.
+Canada officially opened the application intake for its five-year AI Sovereign Compute Infrastructure Program (AISCIP) to establish Canadian-owned and operated AI supercomputing facilities.

 Published by Compute Statecraft.
 Read the method before treating an inferred claim as confirmed.